loveencounterflow/intershop-lazy/README.md

   get_update      => 'MYSCHEMA.compute_product' );
 ```

+Observe that the `select` statement will both create `MYSCHEMA.get_product()` and return the source text for
+that new function, which may end up in the console or wherever your SQL output goes, so you might want to
+use `do $$ begin perform LAZY.create_lazy_producer( ... ); end; $$;` instead.

-The first argument here is the name of the function that computes values that have not been inserted into
-the caching table `LAZY.cache` already; the next 3 arguments basically repeat the declarative part to that
+The first argument here is the name of the new function to be created; the next 3 arguments basically repeat
-function and will possibly be auto-generated in a future version of InterShop Lazy.
+the declarative part to that function (a future version of InterShop Lazy might auto-generate
+`parameter_names`, `parameter_types` and `return_type`).

 There's just one more required argument, either `get_update` or `perform_update`; exactly one of these two
 must be set to the name of a function that either